 If you have any questions about these processes, please email firstname.lastname@example.org.

 What is a reasonable accommodation under the Americans with Disabilities Act (ADA)?

 A reasonable accommodation is a modification or adjustment to the work environment or the way job is customarily performed that enables a qualified individual with a disability to perform the essential functions of their position.
 A reasonable accommodation under the ADA is for an employee’s own medical condition.

 What are essential functions?
 Where can I find the essential functions of my position?

 Essential functions of a job are the basic position responsibilities that an employee must be able to perform with or without a reasonable accommodation.
 For staff, essential functions are found in their job description.

-When should I submit a request for a reasonable accommodation for fall 2021?
+When should I submit a request for a reasonable accommodation?